Over 49,000 fire cases in Mumbai in a decade, 609 killed: Govt – Afternoon Voice

 Also, 17quickresponse vehicles and three mini fire engines were purchased for improved fire security, he said.

-Over 5,000 fire workers were also imparted training about fire security measures, Patil added.
+Over 5,000 fire workers have also imparted training about fire security measures, Patil added.

 Besides, 12 people were killed in a blaze at a snack shop in Saki Naka-Kurla area on December 18 last year.